orhanhub/ProductReviewsMicroservice/README.md

 Scaling-up the Clothesy application's legacy backend [https://github.com/orhanhub/clothesy], for the Reviews component only (one of the four components on the web portal)

 ### System Infrastructure
-3 EC2 t2.micro instances running Node server and MongoDB database
+3 EC2 t2.micro instances running Node server and MongoDB database deployed with Docker Swarm

 ![](System.png)